caiquefofs/clone-tabnews/README.md

 # clone-tabnews
-implementação do TabNews do Felipe Deschamps como aprendizado
+Implementação do TabNews do Felipe Deschamps como aprendizado